Top Artificial Intelligence Trends to Watch Out for In 2024

 Needless to say, the new chips in the offing would make high-performance computing tasks such as query processing and predictive analytics very fast and seamless.
 Such chips would find application in a host of industries such as healthcare, automobile, and more.

-Some of the early bird initiatives, such as Project Nitro from Amazon, Cloud TPUs from Google, Project Brainwave from Microsoft, Intel Myriad X VPU is a portent of the things to come in 2019.
+Some of the early bird initiatives, such as Project Nitro from Amazon, Cloud TPUs from Google, Project Brainwave from Microsoft, Intel Myriad X VPU is a portent of the things to come in future.

 2. Rise of ONNX to Facilitate Interoperability among Neural Networks